5 Things to do this fall in Providence, Rhode Island

 Andino’s, an old-fashioned Italian favorite in the Federal Hill neighborhood, serves amazing food in a beautiful setting.
 Classic decor, authentic homecooked food, and old style music (Bing Crosby, Frank Sinatra) softly playing in the background add to the ambiance.
 This is the place to go if you are seeking traditional Italian fare.
 In the fall, they offer an amazing pumpkin ravioli – so delicious!

-Pizzico is another winner which serves the most amazing pumpkin ravioli (Ravioli di Zucca) – one of the best Italian dishes I’ve ever tasted.
+Pizzico is another local winner which serves the most amazing pumpkin ravioli (Ravioli di Zucca) – one of the best Italian dishes I’ve ever tasted.
 This modern Italian establishment is unique in that it offers a NYC style vibe.
 Lovely artwork and brick walls make it a great date destination.

 See over 5000 amazing carved pumpkin at the Jack O’Lantern Spectacular

-Providence’s premier Halloween event is the wonderful Jack O’Lantern spectacular at the Roger Williams Park Zoo.
+Providence’s premier Halloween event is the wonderful Jack O’Lantern spectacular held annually at the Roger Williams Park Zoo.
 The popular event features a walkway of intricately carved pumpkins.
 Each year’s theme is different so you can look forward to something new and exciting each year.

 Talented artists spend weeks creating these impressive Jack O’Lanterns.
-Really they are so much more artistic than your average Halloween pumpkin.
+Really, they are so much more artistic than your average Halloween creation.
 While the trail is only a quarter of a mile long, it is jam packed with excitement.
 The zoo spends over $75,000 on more than 20,000 pumpkins.
 A lot of work goes into this event, and it really shows as one of New England’s premier Halloween attractions.
 In 2019, the event raised 1.8 million for the zoo’s welfare and conservation initiatives.

 Take a ride along the East Bay bike path